 mpm

-I started as a security researcher at Carnegie Mellon's CERT, broke Tor protocol headers on a budget, ran Incident Response inside a global bank's fusion center, and now build agentic security tools that act on security findings instead of just creating them.
-I care about the technical details and the boardroom consequences, and I work tirelessly to ensure I can communicate effectively in both.
+I started as a security researcher at Carnegie Mellon's CERT, broke Tor protocol headers on a budget, ran Incident Response inside a global bank's fusion center, and led the R&D team at HUMAN Security whose detection system now blocks over 200 million malicious bots a day without a human in the loop.
+Today I'm Principal Security Engineer and Chief Technical Advisor at NDay Security, building agentic security tools that act on findings instead of just producing them.
+The technical details and the boardroom consequences both matter to me, and I've put in the work to speak to each.

 How I work